-Over the holidays, you’ve probably had a few stressful moments.
+With the world in such turmoil, you’ve probably had a few stressful moments.
 It’s inevitable.
 Or maybe you’ve noticed your partner feeling and acting stressed out.
 In a relationship, people often have different sensitivity levels to stress, and find different situations stressful.
 You may wish your partner would relax when you’re relaxed.
 You may think they take things too seriously or personally, or respond poorly in stressful situations you wish they’d handle better.

 The things that stress you out may not stress out your partner, and vice versa.
 This can sometimes lead one person to react to their partner’s stress dismissively.
 It’s hard to understand another person’s stress when you don’t share it, and because stress can come from both internal and external triggers, we can’t always see the layers of thoughts, feelings, memories, associations and fears that contribute to someone’s stress level.